rynoV/oryx-with-custom-qmk/README.md

 For infrequent mods, one-shot is very nice.

+#### Macro timing

+I haven't had any trouble with reducing the delay between presses for my macros, which was a great improvement to make things feel more snappy.

-### Home-row mods, chordal hold, permissive hold
+### Home-row mods, chordal hold

 I switched to home row mods recently and really like it.

 I don't think the setup would have been usable to me without chordal hold.
+I don't have it enabled in the oryx settings but I enable it in the source (discussed later).

 Chordal hold did cause some of my other layer key usage to break, so I added a customization to [disable chordal hold for the thumbs](https://github.com/rynoV/oryx-with-custom-qmk/blob/e6dfd2e5653b66fc97271e07f59fe7a21d55e42b/r9eJl/keymap.c#L34C1-L41C5).

-TODO: permissive hold, other settings?
+#### Tap/hold settings

+The main setting I've changed from the default is to enable "Hold On Other Key Press".
+I've found this to be best to allow maximum laziness in how I switch to another layer to hit a single key.
+Normally this would cause trouble with home-row mods, but chordal hold makes it very usable.

+I also enabled the "Tapping force hold" setting.
+I may try disabling it though because sometimes I want to hold a home-row key to repeat, for example using "ctrl-n" to scroll through a list.
+The reasoning for using this setting with home-row mods is discussed here: https://precondition.github.io/home-row-mods.

 #### Number pad home row mod